 Note: We also recommend testing the steps outlined above before performing a system backup or recovery on your production environment.

-The first part of this article showed how backing up an Exchange Server is complicated and requires a Windows Administrator’s level of expertise to perform a successful recovery.
+The first part of this article showed how backing up an MS Exchange Server is complicated and requires a Windows Administrator’s level of expertise to perform a successful recovery.
 AWS offers durable block level storage with EBS volumes that are very useful for data persistence.
 EBS snapshots are very handy when it comes to backup and recovery, but they pose a challenge when it comes to automated backup in production environments.

 Some of these challenges include: